psbleep/pod-store/README.md

     pod rm podcast-name

 Run an arbitrary git command from inside the `pod-store` repo.
-(This command is pretty limited, it does not work with any flags).
+(This command is pretty limited at the moment, it does not work with any flags).

     pod git push

-Encrypt a store that is set up as unencrypted:
+Encrypt a store with keys from your GPG keyring:

     pod encrypt-store <gpg-id>

+This command works either to encrypt a previously-unencrypted store, or to switch which GPG keys are used to encrypt the store.

 Unencrypt a store that is set up as encrypted: